-Using NOD experts to analyze their Tracker results, PwC used the Disability Inclusion Accelerator to advance their efforts to recruit top talent with diverse perspectives to solve business challenges.
+Using NOD experts to analyze their Tracker results, PwC used the Disability Inclusion Accelerator to build a high-level action plan to accelerate company-wide efforts to recruit top talent with disabilities.

 Starbucks launched its Inclusion Academy and asked the National Organization on Disability to assist in establishing best practices, training managers, and identifying the best sourcing agencies for recruitment and continued communication.